Gambit1583/Diabetes-App/README.md

     Identified that a management command was over-writing the featured_image field.
     Commented out management command and STATICFILES_STORAGE which has fixed the error.

-  - Further issues in relation to static file storage were causing lack of responsiveness in heroku after starting a second application in my project.
+  - Further issues in relation to static file storage were causing lack of responsiveness in Heroku after starting a second application in my project.
 After running similar fixes to the previous ones the issue was not resolved.
     This was eventually fixed by rewriting my entire settings.py and including the installation of Cloudinary within my project.

+- Link to reset passwrd function directing to django admin panel.
+  - Identified an incorrect link (using dev tools) in the html which was not pointing to the correct form.
+  - restructured views and corrected link in html so that the user is directed to the correct password reset form.

+## Deployment

+All of the code for this project was written in Gitpod for the development environment.
+- Github was used for version control.
+- The application was deployed to Heroku from Github.

 ## Credits